 My passion is mothering: being the best Mum I can be to my own children, supporting women to become Mums and supporting Mums to continue to grow, learn and be the best they can be, for their children… but also for themselves as fulfilled, empowered and self-realised women.

 That’s why I’ve spent most of my life working with women in all settings of life.
-As a qualified midwife, nurse, health visitor, infant feeding specialist (soon to be lactation consultant), trauma recovery practitioner and more than my fair share of life experience, women and children have been my career and my life.
+As a qualified midwife, nurse, health visitor, breastfeeding specialist (lactation consultant exam pending because of covid-19), trauma recovery practitioner and more than my fair share of life experience, women and children have been my career and my life.
 But I’m also on my own journey to find out what being a woman and a mother really means in all its richness – the joy, the frustration, the challenges, the wonders, the traumas and the celebrations…. there is learning to be taken every step of the way.

-I’m Rebecca Melville, The Mother Coach at Shore Beginnings and with my help and support you won’t be walking your journey alone.
+I’m Rebecca Melville at Shore Beginnings and with my help and support you won’t be walking your journey alone.

 My Professional Qualifications: